dmbfm/shockmac/ShockMac/game/README.md

 This directory contains the source code for the game itself, as opposed to the helper libraries that are found elsewhere.

 The source code is made up of the following files.
-(This README is in progress; I have not characterized all of the files yet.)

 * AI / Critters
   * [ai.c](AI.C)              - Lowlevel monster control, death, loot tables, etc.